Streamlinelv/cartbounty/README.md

 If you would like to test the visual appearance of the Exit Intent, please check the "Enable Test Mode" checkbox.
 Please note that only users with Admin rights will be able to see the Exit Intent during this stage and appearance limits will be removed.
 This means that it will be showed to the Admin each time he tries to leave the shop.

-In case you would like to enable Exit Intent Technology on mobile phones and tablets, please upgrade to [WooCommerce Live Checkout Field Capture Pro](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro") version.
+In case you would like to enable Exit Intent Technology on mobile phones and tablets, please upgrade to [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "CartBounty Pro - Save and recover abandoned carts for WooCommerce") version.
 Mobile Exit Intent will be triggered on mobile devices once the page is quickly scrolled up or if the "Back" button is used.

 ### How to change the content and image of the Exit Intent?

 If you would like to make adjustments to the default content of the Exit Intent, you can use either [action hooks and filters](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro/#actions-and-filters) that we have provided for you or use our Exit Intent template file to make the necessary adjustments.

-You can find the Exit Intent template file inside "/plugins/woo-save-abandoned-carts/templates/wclcfc-exit-intent.php".
+You can find the Exit Intent template file inside "/plugins/woo-save-abandoned-carts/templates/cartbounty-exit-intent.php".
 This template file contains the markup to display the Exit Intent and to capture the Abandoned cart prior the user leaves your shop.
 Please copy this template to your shops theme to keep your customization intact after plugin updates.

 You can copy this template file to either one of these locations:

-* yourtheme/templates/wclcfc-exit-intent.php
+* yourtheme/templates/cartbounty-exit-intent.php
-* yourtheme/wclcfc-exit-intent.php
+* yourtheme/cartbounty-exit-intent.php

-When modifying our template, please do not change the ID #wclcfc-exit-intent-email of the email input field.
+When modifying our template, please do not change the ID #cartbounty-exit-intent-email of the email input field.
 If changed, the plugin will not be able to capture abandoned carts using the Exit Intent form.

 ### What action hooks and filters are available for additional customization?